 As we have seen, the 7 major chakras govern pretty crucial areas of our physical and mental health.
 Given that they are essentially made up of energy, anything that prevents energy flow, or causes a blockage is going to have an impact on our health.

 Emotional stress and traumatic experiences can cause blocked energy to be stored in one or more of the chakras, interrupting the natural flow of energy through our bodies and even causing the ‘cogs’ to grind to a halt.
 This energy can remain stuck for years after a traumatic life event, or can slowly build due to the everyday stresses we all experience.

 By undertaking work to free and rebalance the chakras, you can help restore good health, which will be experienced on a mental, physical and spiritual level – addressing the ‘whole’ self, instead of treating individual symptoms.
-Guided work may mean focusing on a specific chakra, relating to individual need, but will also enable good energy flow through the entire body.
+Guided work may mean focusing on a specific chakra, relating to an individual need, but will also enable good energy flow through the entire body.

 By listening to our bodies we can gain an insight into how our chakras are functioning and what we can do to improve our health and wellbeing.

 To find out more about chakra balancing, to book a chakra balancing session or to inquire about my chakra workshops, please get in touch.